bagustris/a-vb-emotions/README.md

 https://www.competitions.hume.ai/avb2022

-We address all 4 tasks of the competition with a multi-task learning approach based on loss balanding and using SSL audio models as shared feature extractors.
+We address all 4 tasks of the competition with a multi-task learning approach based on loss balancing and using SSL audio models as shared feature extractors.

 ## Installation